Pampa Grande: Geography and climate

 Pampa Grande is located about 54 km inland from the Pacific Ocean.

 During the time of the Moche occupation at Pampa Grande the Lambayeque Valley generally had a moderate climate year round.
 The average temperature measures about 22 C and ranges from 10 to 35 C depending on the seasons.
-In the winter months from June to September the El Nino current picks up and brings torrential rains and wind changes to coastal areas.
+In the winter months from June to September, the El Niño current picks up and brings torrential rains and wind changes to coastal areas.
 However, these rains rarely hit the valley, as the annual precipitation levels are minimal.
 The rainy season lasts from February to April.
-The Chancay River is filled to capacity during the rainy season.
+The Chancay-Lambayeque River is filled to capacity during the rainy season.

 Considerable rains must have hit the site since the Moche period, because the architecture of the site, including the main pyramid, has been severely eroded.

 Site chronology

 During the Early Horizon Period (900–200 BC):